yakubuhisham31-max/TrendBurst/replit.md

 Push notifications are configured for production on `https://trendx.social` using OneSignal v16 SDK.
 It identifies users via `external_id`, requests permissions, and creates subscriptions automatically.
 The backend sends notifications via the OneSignal REST API.
 Notifications appear as system notifications with Trendz branding.
 Key components include client-side SDK initialization, a NotificationBell component, a service worker, and a custom OneSignal REST API client on the server.
 The system tracks `oneSignalSubscriptions` in the database, storing `userId`, `subscriptionId`, `oneSignalUserId`, `externalId`, `pushToken`, and `isActive` status.

 ### Dark Mode System
 Dark mode is implemented using `darkMode: ["class"]` in Tailwind CSS, with CSS variables defined in `:root` and `.dark` classes.
-A `ThemeProvider` and `useTheme` hook manage state, providing system preference detection and localStorage persistence.
-It prevents flash of unstyled content and ensures full color coverage across components.
+A `ThemeProvider` automatically applies the system's dark mode preference (from `prefers-color-scheme: dark`).
+It prevents flash of unstyled content and ensures full color coverage across all components.
+Dark mode follows the user's OS setting - no manual toggle required.

 ## External Dependencies